hlbao/personal_site/content/authors/admin/_index.md

 ---
 Hi there!
 My name is Honglin Carson Bao.
 Welcome!

 I have a multidisciplinary education background in mathematics, computer science, and economics.
 Now I am a Ph.D. candidate at Michigan State University & NSF BEACON Center for the Study of Evolution in Action.
-I work closely with [Dr. Taiquan Peng](https://comartsci.msu.edu/our-people/taiquan-winson-peng) (Communication and Media Science), [Dr. Zachary Neal](https://www.zacharyneal.com/) (Psychology), and Koza Chair Professor [Wolfgang Banzhaf](http://www.cse.msu.edu/~banzhafw/) (CSE).
+I work closely with [Dr. Winson Taiquan Peng](https://comartsci.msu.edu/our-people/taiquan-winson-peng) (Communication and Media Science), [Dr. Zachary Neal](https://www.zacharyneal.com/) (Psychology), and Koza Chair Professor [Dr. Wolfgang Banzhaf](http://www.cse.msu.edu/~banzhafw/) (CSE).

-I have fair interests in the computing realm and social/economic science realm.
-I am focusing on cutting-edge research in ***Multiagent Systems and Agent-based Models, (Evolutionary) Game Theory, Computational Social Sciences/Computational Communication, Social Networks, Science of Science, and Complex Adaptive Systems***.
-I worked on social theory-driven simulation to study the issues in the intersection of computing and sociology/communication.
-Recently I have been drawn to data-driven computational social science and communication science.
+I have strong interests in the computing realm and social/economic science realm.
+I am focusing on cutting-edge research in Multiagent Systems and Agent-based Models, (Evolutionary) Game Theory, Computational Social Sciences, Computational Communication and Social Media Study, Social Networks, Science of Science, and Complex Adaptive Systems.
+I worked on social theory-driven simulation to study the issues in the intersection of computing and sociology/economics, e.g., social simulation and computational economics.
+Recently I have been drawn to data-driven computational social science and communication science and shifted to study **NLP-based and found data-based (e.g., online user trace) social media/communication study and the sociology of science and innovation** (aka SciSci).
 My goal is to produce impactful and novel research in these fields in academia.

 I am active in research collaboration on these issues.
-Contact me: baohlcs@gmail.com
+Contact me: baohlcs@gmail.com.